patschwork/phorge_ldap_docker/README.md

 ## This is a Fork!
 This is a fork of the great work from [Zeigren/phorge_docker](https://github.com/Zeigren/phorge_docker).

-This version adds LDAP support to the PHP 7.4-fpm-alpine stack (which I needed).
+This version **adds LDAP support** to the PHP 7.4-fpm-alpine stack (which I needed).

 In the Wiki article there is an article how to migrate from an old Phabricator instance to Phorge.

 There is no Docker Hub instance of this version, yet.
 My fork uses a extended Dockerfile (which also works).
 If somebody needs a Docker Hub image, please open an issue.

+### Changes

+- `Dockerfile`: added LDAP support
+- `docker-compose.yml`:
+  - MariaDB database files are stored as local sub-folder `./phorge_db` (not Docker volume)
+  - Env variable MARIADB_AUTO_UPGRADE=1 added (this runs the tool `mysql_upgrade` on startup of the container.
+Important for migrations)
+  - Port for MariaDB chnaged from 3306 to 3308 (personal reason, change it back if you want ;-) )
+  - Use the modified Dockerfile to build the phorge container (instead of using the pre build container from Docker Hub)

 ## Links